Back to All Events

 cca edo roadshow

-Legal Experts Join the Clarence Catchment Alliance to Address Escalating Mining Threat in Clarence Region
+Legal Experts Join the Clarence Catchment Alliance to Address Escalating Mineral Mining Exploration Threat in Clarence Region

 This July, communities across the Clarence Catchment will have the opportunity to hear directly from legal, scientific, cultural, and environmental experts on the serious risks posed by the rapid expansion of mineral mining exploration in the region.